Bartnik's mass and Hamilton's Modified Ricci Flow: Introduction

-Observe that if $\Sigma$ is isometric to a rescaled standard sphere and has constant mean curvature, then one possible admissible extension is a rotationally symmetric manifold.
-The rotationally symmetric extension with smallest mass is either $M_{Sch,m}$ or Euclidean space, and so one has $\mathrm{m}_{\mathrm{B}}(\Sigma)\le \mathrm{m}_{\mathrm{H}}(\Sigma)$ (c.f. our appendix).
-We prove the following theorem for constant positive mean curvature surfaces which are not isometric to rescaled standard spheres by constructing an admissible extension using Hamilton's modified Ricci flow \cite{Ham88} as in the first author's doctoral dissertation completed under the supervision of Mu-Tao Wang \cite{Lin13}.
+In this paper, we consider constant positive mean curvature surfaces which are not isometric to rescaled standard spheres.
+We construct an admissible extension using Hamilton's modified Ricci flow \cite{Ham88} as in the first author's doctoral dissertation completed under the supervision of Mu-Tao Wang \cite{Lin13}.
+We prove the following theorem: